inklein1997/Employee-Management-System/README.md

 - [Questions](#Questions)

 ## Description
-**Employee Tracker** is a command-line application that allows for the user to display, update, and manage departments, roles, and employees within a company.
-This content management system was builty primarily with [Node.js](https://nodejs.org/en/) , [Inquirer](https://www.npmjs.com/package/inquirer), and [MySQL](https://www.npmjs.com/package/mysql2) packages. **Employee Tracker** was created to provide small businesses owners and HR departments with a platform that allows for them to organize and manage employee, role, and department data within their database.
+**EMPLOYEE MANAGEMENT SYSTEM** is a command-line application that allows for the user to display, update, and manage departments, roles, and employees within a company.
+This content management system was builty primarily with [Node.js](https://nodejs.org/en/) , [Inquirer](https://www.npmjs.com/package/inquirer), and [MySQL](https://www.npmjs.com/package/mysql2) packages. **EMPLOYEE MANAGEMENT SYSTEM** was created to provide small businesses owners and HR departments with a platform that allows for them to organize and manage employee, role, and department data within their database.

-**Employee Tracker** currently allows the user to perform the following actions...
+**EMPLOYEE MANAGEMENT SYSTEM** currently allows the user to perform the following actions...
 | Action      |
 | ----------- |
 | Display Departments |